aws-samples/aws-cdk-examples/typescript/postgres-lambda/README.md

 # List all workspaces
 yarn workspaces list

-# Run a command in all Lambda workspaces
+# Run a command in all workspaces
-yarn workspaces foreach -v --include '@lambda/*' run <command>
+yarn workspaces foreach -v -A run <command>

 # Run a command in a specific workspace
-yarn workspace @lambda/lambda-to-postgres run <command>
+yarn workspace postgres-to-lambda run <command>

 # Install dependencies for all workspaces
 yarn install